steamcannon/steamcannon.org/try/tos.md

 by humans.
 Do not target the Service with malicious or misbehaved automated scripts, daemons or bots.

 If you need to scrape the occasional page, be reasonable.
-Even better if you ask for an API.
+It's even better if you ask for an API.
 That'd be nice.